pmaji/financial-asset-comparison-tool/README.md

      2. If you want new features integrated or have any other ideas, open a new issue and I'll address it ASAP.

+2. Overall promotion:

+     1. Keep sharing with you friends / fellow traders / coders so that we can get more constructive feedback.

+     2. **Consider starring us on GitHub** as a means of sharing this project with the broader community.

-2. Donations appreciated for host-fees and development work:
+3. Donations appreciated for hosting-fees and development work (addresses and QR codes below):

      1. **ETH donations address: 0xA40094D607063a156e230174e01f5b4Fd1101549**